sammy-boii/Progress/DSA_&_Algorithm/notes.md

 ### Binary Search:

-It is a a searching algorithm that gets the middle number and repeatedly divides the list in half until the element is found.
-It uses left and right pointers to continously narrow down the list.
-Its' time complexity is O(logn) cuz log is kinda like the inverse of exponent and binary search repeatedly halves the list.
+It is a a searching algorithm that gets the middle number and repeatedly divides the array in half until the element is found.
+It uses left and right pointers to continously narrow down the array.
+Its' time complexity is O(logn) cuz log is kinda like the inverse of exponent and binary search repeatedly halves the array.

 > Note: works only in sorted arrays